 Regular Public Meetings

-All are invited to the Board of Education Regular Public Meetings, which begin at 8 p.m. at the Teaneck High School Third Floor Student Center, 100 Elizabeth Avenue, a handicapped accessible building.
+All are invited to the Board of Education Regular Public Meetings, which begin at 8:00pm, at Teaneck High School, Third Floor Cheryl Miller-Porter Student Center, 100 Elizabeth Avenue, Teaneck, a handicapped accessible building.
 The Board holds its one Regular Public Meeting on the second Wednesday of each month, September through June.
-Official business is conducted at this monthly meeting.
-The public may speak to agenda items prior to Board deliberations on the agenda and may address other issues at the conclusion of the business portion of the meeting.
-Conversations with the Board are scheduled at 7:30pm before each Regular Public Meeting of the board, not workshop meetings
+Official business is conducted at its monthly meeting.
+The public may speak to agenda items prior to Board action on the agenda and may address other issues at the conclusion of the business portion of the meeting.
+Conversations with the Board are scheduled at 7:30pm before each Regular Public Meetings, not Workshop Meetings.

 Public Comment Sessions